TypstDocumentation

 This should be a good starting point!
 If you want to go further, why not create a reusable template?

-What limitations does Typst currently have compared with LaTeX?
+What limitations does Typst currently have compared to LaTeX?

 Although Typst can be a LaTeX replacement for many today, there are still features that Typst does not (yet) support.
 Here is a list of them which, where applicable, contains possible workarounds.